Oxygene1/ib-Image-optimizer/README.md

 ## Error Handling

-The component provides error handling through:
+The component provides robust error handling:

 1. `fallbackSrc` prop for a backup image
 2. `onError` callback for error handling
+3. Automatic fallback to null if no fallback image is provided

 Example: